 - General and Specialty Industry Studies (Mechanical Contractors Association of America[MCAA], Construction Industry Institute [CII], Business Roundtable, etc.)

 - Total Cost Method

 Construction labor productivity is typically measured as labor hours per quantity of material installed.
-Labor productivity loss is experienced when a contractor, or a particular crew, is not accomplishing the anticipated or planned production rates.
-In other words, a loss of productivity is when it takes more labor and equipment to do the same amount of work, thereby increasing project costs.
-There are many common causes for labor productivity impacts on a construction project, stemming from owners, contractors, and construction managers.
-Common causes include, but are not limited to, mismanagement and maladministration, site access restrictions, differing site conditions, defective plans and/or specifications, changes in the work; labor availability, turnover, rework, testing/inspections, overtime and/or shift work, interferences, changes in construction means and methods, overcrowding, out-of-sequence work, and inclement weather.
+Labor productivity loss is experienced when a contractor, or a particular crew, is not accomplishing the anticipated or planned production rates, whether due to its own errors or inabilities, impacts caused by the owner, or issues outside the control of either party.
+In other words, a loss of productivity is when it takes more labor than planned to do the original amount of work, thereby increasing project costs.
+Common causes of labor productivity impacts include, but are not limited to, mismanagement, site access restrictions, differing site conditions, defective plans and/or specifications, labor availability or turnover, rework, excessive overtime and/or shift work, changes in construction means and methods, overcrowding, out-of-sequence work, and inclement weather.

 Interface’s Labor Productivity Services